- HS5101: Contemporary Issues in Primary Health Care Research (Level 5; TSV)

 - A project team from James Cook University School of Medicine and Dentistry will complete an evaluation of a project aimed at addressing known gaps in the provision of after-hours medical care on Magnetic Island.
 Townsville-Mackay Medicare Local (TMML), Queensland Health (QH) and Queensland Ambulance Service (QAS) are partners in this project that comprises a number of interventions aimed at decreasing unnecessary and/or inappropriate after-hours call-outs by the QH medical officer, nurse or QAS officer.
 The evaluation will consider the effectiveness and appropriateness of these interventions for Magnetic Island residents and health professionals involved.

-- Rebecca Evans, Suzanne McKenzie, Sarah Larkins and Karen Johnston (Medicine & Dentistry)
+- Rebecca Evans, Suzanne McKenzie, Sarah Larkins and Karen Johnston (College of Medicine & Dentistry)

 - After-hours; Health Care